nellaschema/data-engineering/ftw/retail-transactions-dataset/03-ingesting-files-to-bronze-layer.md

 → load additional files into an existing Bronze table
 ```

-For example, if We later add:
+For example, if later we add:

 ```text
 retail_customers/